 What can I apply for?

 Choral foundations may apply for an FCM Small Revenue Grant to help with the cost of choristers’ voice training, instrumental lessons, outreach or transport costs.
 This list is not exhaustive.
 FCM welcomes innovative ideas on the condition that they are for the support or recruitment of choristers.
 Applications for schemes which contribute towards broader social purposes will be particularly welcome (e.g. by helping reduce or eliminate barriers between different communities and/or by helping young people in challenging circumstances take up choristerships).
 The prospects of receiving a grant are improved where the application is for match-funding.

 All applications must be for a specific amount for a specific purpose; applications which merely state a large target as part of a fundraising campaign will not be considered.

 How much can I apply for?

-Cathedrals can apply for any amount up to £5,000 over 3 years.
+Choral foundations can apply for any amount up to £5,000 over 3 years.
 This does not preclude them from applying for a different type of FCM grant.

 When can I apply?

 The deadline for applications is 30 November each year.